Backing up profile management functions v16

-PASSWORD_VERIFY_FUNCTION clause that refers to a user-defined function that specifies the behavior enforced by Advanced Server.
-Profiles are global objects; they are shared by all of the databases within a cluster.
+PASSWORD_VERIFY_FUNCTION clause that refers to a user-defined function that specifies the behavior enforced by EDB Postgres Advanced Server.
+Profiles are global objects.
+They are shared by all of the databases in a cluster.
 While profiles are global objects, user-defined functions are database objects.

 pg_dumpall with the

-–r option will create a script that recreates the definition of any existing profiles, but that does not recreate the user-defined functions that are referred to by the
+–r option creates a script that re-creates the definition of any existing profiles but that doesn't re-create the user-defined functions that are referred to by the

 The script created by

 pg_dump contains a command that includes the clause and function name to associate the restored function with the profile with which it was previously associated:

 PASSWORD_VERIFY_FUNCTION clause is set to

 NULL, the behavior is replicated by the script generated by the